-Log Book Section 2 - Record of seafarers employed on the yacht
+Log Book Section 2 - Record of seafarers employed on the ship

 This section records all the crew members.
-The first column "Reference number in list of crew" is for the consecutive number given to each entry in the list of crew.
-When each crew member joins, the number opposite to his entry in the list of crew is entered in this first column, his name is in the second column and the capacity in which employed is in the third.
+The first column "Reference number in list of crew" is for the consecutive number given to each entry in the List of Crew.
+When each crew member joins, the number opposite to his entry in the List of Crew is entered in this first column, his name is in the second column and the capacity in which employed is in the third.
 These three parts should be filled in at the same time that the crew member signs the Seafarer Employment Agreement.

-If a crew member leaves the yacht and then returns while the OLB is still in use, he should be entered again with his new number from the list of crew.
-It may happen that the same crew member will have several entries in this section of the OLB4.
+If a crew member leaves the vessel and then returns while the OLB is still in use, he should be entered again with his new number from the List of Crew.
+It may happen that the same crew member will have several entries in this section of the OLB3.

 Column 4 "If entry made in narrative section give relevant page." forms an index.
-If any entry in respect of a crew member is made in the narrative section of the log book (Log Book Section 10) then the narrative section page number is entered at the same time in column 4.
+If any entry in respect of a crew member is made in the narrative section of the OLB (Log Book Section 10) then the narrative section page number is entered at the same time in column 4.
 If there are a number of entries then the page number of each is added, separated by a comma.